cakekindel/learn-rust-for-cs-java-devs/README.md

 complexity to guarantee memory & thread safety at compile time.
 This means that in exchange for some cognitive load & extra development time, you are rewarded with an extremely fast program that is most likely going to work exactly as you expect it to.

+## Mutability
+In C# / Java, data structures are mutable by default, with the ability for developers to opt-out via the `readonly` keyword in some scenarios.

+This feature works fine in a world where thread safety is not a core concern, because we have thread-safe structures available that we can opt-in to, and a garbage collector keeping track of data that is relevant and freeing data that is not.

+If we wanted to prioritize interoperability with binaries without a runtime, or eke out every bit of performance we can from our programs, the GC might get in our way.

+The unique approach Rust takes to this problem is creating a few dogmatic rules that eliminate the need for a garbage collector:

+### The Rust Commandments
+1. All values shall be recursively immutable by default
+1. Only one function or data structure or variable may _own_ a given value
+1. There can be any number of read-only windows to this value
+1. There can be at most 1 piece of code with a mutable access to this value

+By ensuring that a given value can only be mutated by 1 piece of code, we can be sure that the data is safe to share across thread boundaries.

 ## Expression Oriented
 In Java & C#, the _statements_ in a code block do not resolve to values.